Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kinds of buttons.

 |Default widgets||Widgets that are included into your app by default and do not have the information icon in the top-right corner.||Apps created in the Developer Portal.
 For more information on the Developer Portal, see Developer Portal.|

-For more information on the App Store, see App Store Overview.
+For more information on the Marketplace, see Marketplace Overview.

 |Local widgets||Either widgets that are a part of an app template, or widgets created by your or your team locally via Studio Pro.
 For more information on developing widgets, see the Custom Widget Development how-to’s.
 As a rule local widgets will be listed in the Add-ons category.
 For more information on categories, see section 3 Widgets by Category.||Apps created in the Developer Portal/Studio Pro|

-You can add App Store widgets to your app by downloading them directly in the Widgets tab in Studio.
-These widgets are a subset of all widgets available in the App Store: you can only download the ones that are approved for use in Studio.
+You can add Marketplace widgets to your app by downloading them directly in the Widgets tab in Studio.
+These widgets are a subset of all widgets available in the Marketplace: you can only download the ones that are approved for use in Studio.
 You can also update them if an update is available.

-To add an App Store widget, do the following:
+To add a Marketplace widget, do the following:

 Open the Widgets tab.